Certora/gambit/README.md

 ```

 To execute this using a configuration file you would write the following to
-`example-1.json` to the root of this repository and run `gambit --json
+`example-1.json` to the root of this repository and run `gambit mutate --json
 example-1.json`

 ```json